kadirahq/flow-router/README.md

 Because of this, a lot parts of our app gets re run and re-rendered.
 This creates unpredictable rendering behavior in our app.

-Flow Router simply fix this issue by providing follow `Router.getParam()` API.
+Flow Router fixes this issue simply by providing the `Router.getParam()` API.
 See how to use it:

 ~~~js
 Templates['foo'].helpers({